ThomasGultzow/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Thomas
 ---

-I am a social scientist focusing on applying informed decision making to health behaviors (e.g., sexual and mental health) and behaviors related to societal issues (e.g., climate change).
-My research mainly focuses on understanding how informed decision making relates to behavior (change) and optimizing digital decision aids.
-In addition, I also research how online and offline communication can influence (informed) decision-making processes and behavior and I have expertise in developing digital decision aids.
-With my research I try to help people when it comes to issues related to their health, but also other societal issues.
+I am a researcher in the field of (health) behaviour and I am passionate about empowering people to make informed decisions about their health, well-being, and societal issues.
+My expertise lies in understanding how informed decision making influences behaviour and optimising (digital) tools to support both informed decision making as well as autonomous behaviour change.
+I also research how communication – both online and offline – influences decision-making processes and behaviour.
+As an advocate of transparency and trust in science, I strive to make research accessible and useful.
+In addition, I am an experienced teacher.
+From being a tutor to coordinating courses, I've helped students develop skills that go beyond the classroom.

-I am also currently the co-chair of the [Digital Health & Computer-Tailoring Special Interest Group (SIG)](https://twitter.com/EHPSDigiHealth)👨‍💻 of the [European Health Psychology Society (EHPS)](https://ehps.net/).
+Before I started working as a researcher, I worked as a paediatric nurse in Germany.

-Soon ➡️ Assistant Professor in Societal Transition and Behaviour Change [at] the [Open University of the Netherlands](https://www.ou.nl/en/)
+I am also currently the co-chair of the [Digital Health & Computer-Tailoring Special Interest Group (SIG)](https://ehps.net/digital-health-and-computer-tailoring/)👨‍💻 of the [European Health Psychology Society (EHPS)](https://ehps.net/).